elixir-europe/biohackathon-projects-2021/projects/29/data-harvesting/report-data-harvesting.md

 # Introduction

 The promise of Bioschemas is that it makes consuming data from multiple resources more straightforward.
 However, this hypothesis has not been tested by conducting a large scale harvest of deployed markup and making this available for others to reuse.
-Therefore, the goal of this project is to use [BMUSE](https://github.com/HW-SWeL/BMUSE) to harvest some of the sites listed in the Bioschemas [live deploys page](https://bioschemas.org/liveDeploy).
-The harvested data will be loaded into a triplestore to allow for further exploration.
+Therefore, the goal of this hackathon project is to harvest a collection of Bioschemas markup from a number of different sites listed on the Bioschemas [live deploys page](https://bioschemas.org/liveDeploy) using the Bioschemas Markup Scraper and Extractor ([BMUSE](https://github.com/HW-SWeL/BMUSE)).
+The harvested data will be made available for others and loaded into a triplestore to allow for further exploration.

 # Data Harvesting